JarrodCameron/fuzz/final/writeup.md

 This fuzzer works by initially detecting the file type out of plaintext, CSV, JSON or XML and then parsing the file's data into a data structure for the fuzzer to manipulate.

 After determining the file data type the fuzzer employs tailored strategies based on the binary's datatype.
-Such as maintaining `{} [] ,` characters for json when fuzzing for format strings but mutating them when testing the binary's parsing ability.
+Such as maintaining `{} [] ,` characters for JSON when fuzzing for format strings but mutating them when testing the binary's parsing ability.

 The fuzzer will always run a few shorter functions at the beginning of the process for vulnerabilities that are easy to check for and can be ruled out.